react-dropzone/react-dropzone/examples/Basic/Readme.md

+By default, Dropzone just renders provided children without applying any styles.

-Dropzone with default properties and displays list of the dropped files.
+This example renders a list of the dropped files.

 ```
 class Basic extends React.Component {